Tuesday, April 26, 2016

 Enhanced gaming!!

 The controls are also familiar: left and right will manoeuvre your spacecraft around.
 Pushing upwards will thrust you forward into hell.
-Don't worry, we have a shield that can aid you during those sticky moments.
+Don't worry, we have a shield that aids you during those sticky moments.
 Finally, our ship's main weapon is more than capable - perfect for gratifying rock-blasting!!
 Nothing wrong here, folks.
 This is all super-spacey-gun-fun!

 This next screenshot does itself no justice.
 Seriously cool stage with mind-blowing fx...